skip to content

 One of the best things about clays is their varied colors: clays come in almost every color under the rainbow, and their hue is determined by the soil content in which they are found.
 Here are some of the most common clays used in the best face masques:

-kaolin: Also known as white clay, this is a kaolinite and is considered to be the mildest of all clays.
-Because it’s adsorbent and can bind bacteria and dirt, it’s an excellent choice for dry and sensitive skin.
-It even stimulates the circulation while cleansing and gently exfoliating.
+kaolin: also known as white clay, this is a kaolinite and is considered to be the mildest of all clays.
+Because it's adsorbent and can bind dirt, it's an excellent choice for dry and sensitive skin.
+It's additionally capable of stimulating the circulation while cleansing and gently exfoliating.

-red: Red clay is an illite, an effective absorbent clay.
-It makes an ideal face mask for oily skin as it absorbs oil and exfoliates.
+red: red clay is an illite, an absorbent clay.
+It's an ideal clay for oily skin as it absorbs oil and bacteria.

-rhassoul mud: Rhassoul mud, also known as Moroccan lava clay, is an ancient clay mined from the Atlas Mountains of Morocco and then milled into a very fine powder.
-It includes minerals such as silica, magnesium, and calcium, and is an absorbent clay ideal for oily skin.
+rhassoul mud: also known as Moroccan lava clay, rhassoul is an ancient clay which is mined from the Atlas Mountains of Morocco and then milled into a fine powder.
+It includes minerals such as silica, magnesium, and calcium.
+It's an absorbent clay appropriate for oily skin.

-Fuller’s earth: Multani mitti clay, or Indian fullers earth, is formed by the decomposition of volcanic ash and is high in aluminum, silica, iron oxides, lime, and magnesium.
-It is a highly absorbent cosmetic clay which can draw excess oil from the skin and stimulate the circulation.
-Because it is so absorbent, it should only be used very sparingly (no more than once per week) on very oily or acne-prone skin.
+Multani mitti: also referred to as Fuller's earth, multani mitti is high in aluminum, silica, iron oxides, lime, and magnesium.
+It's a highly absorbent clay which draws excess oil from the skin and stimulates the circulation.
+Because it's so absorbent, it should be used no more than once per week on very oily or acne-prone skin.

-pink: Pink clay is a combination of white kaolin and red clays and combines the best of both worlds by being both absorbent and adsorbent.
-It binds bacteria and dirt, while cleansing, exfoliating, and stimulating the circulation.
+pink: a combination of white kaolin and red clays, pink clay combines the best of both worlds by being both absorbent and adsorbent.
+It binds bacteria and dirt while cleansing, exfoliating, and stimulating the circulation.
 Dry, mature, and sensitive skin types generally respond well to pink clay.

-green: A montmorillonite clay, green clay is a soft, mineral-rich clay that is found in and named after Montmorillon, a commune located in western France.
-It is an absorbent clay which efficiently attracts and absorbs dirt and oil from the skin, while rejuvenating it with a rich mineral composition that helps to promote glowing, softer skin.
+green: a montmorillonite clay, green clay is a soft, mineral-rich clay that is found in Montmorillon, a commune located in France.
+It is an absorbent clay which efficiently attracts and absorbs oil from the skin, while rejuvenating it with a rich mineral composition that helps to promote glowing, softer skin.

-yellow: Yellow clay comes in both absorbent and adsorbent forms.
-Yellow illite clay effectively absorbs oil and impurities from oily skin, while yellow kaolin clay is adsorbent, and therefore is milder and suitable for dry and sensitive skin.
+yellow: yellow clay comes in both absorbent and adsorbent forms.
+Yellow illite clay effectively absorbs oil and impurities from oily skin, while yellow kaolin clay is adsorbent, and therefore milder and more suitable for dry and sensitive skin.

-bentonite: Bentonite clay is a combination of Montmorillonite and volcanic ash and is a highly absorbent cosmetic clay that draws oils and impurities from the skin.
+bentonite: a combination of montmorillonite and volcanic ash, bentonite is a highly absorbent clay.
 Save this one for use on oily skin.

-blue clay: one of our favorites as well as one of the most unusual and valuable clays, blue clay is found in the salt lakes of Siberia.
-Cambrian blue clay, in particular, derives its gorgeous hue from iron, zinc, and algae.
-As an adsorbent clay with kaolinite, it is believed to purify the skin, reduce pore size, and promote skin regeneration thanks to its mineral content of silica, kaolin, calcium, phosphate, iron, magnesium and zinc.
+blue: one of our favorites as well as one of the most unusual and valuable clays, blue clay is found in the salt lakes of Siberia.
+Cambrian blue clay derives its gorgeous hue from iron, zinc, and algae.
+As an adsorbent clay with kaolinite, it's believed to purify the skin, reduce pore size, and promote skin regeneration secondary to its mineral content of silica, kaolin, calcium, phosphate, iron, magnesium, and zinc.

 We prefer to use masques when they are warm or at room temperature, as heat will open the pores to allow for easier removal of embedded debris and hardened sebum – as well as subsequent absorption of the key ingredients of your next layer.

-For the best way to masque, allow your treatment to dry by about 75% as a completely dry clay masque will begin to pull moisture from your skin.
-Moisten fingertips or use a damp cloth to gently remove the masque from your face.
+Allow your masque to dry by 75% as a completely dry clay masque will begin to pull moisture from the skin.
+Using moist fingertips or a damp cloth, gently remove the masque from your face.
 Follow with toner, serum, and moisturizer to complete your rejuvenating skincare routine and achieve optimum balance.

 xx